hacs/documentation/documentation/developer/maintainer.md

 If you click the "Acknowledge" button, you will not see that message anymore.

-### If the repository is not installed with HACS
+### If the repository is not download with HACS

 1. The repository is removed from HACS.

-_That's it, since it was not installed, no further action from HACS is necessary_
+_That's it, since it was not download, no further action from HACS is necessary_